chanelrichardson/GeneralRCV/README.md

 ### `rcv-simulation.py`
-Runs the actual RCV simulation on your plan.
+Runs the actual RCV simulation on your plan (only does one plan at a time, so you have to run this script for each of the indvidual plans in the ensemble).
 This models all configurations detailed in the configuration file you just created.

+This interfaces largely with a lot of inner workings of the specific election models.
+The behind the scenes work is happening in `model_details.py`.
+I'm not as familiar with this file, and haven't altered it.

+In running this, the imports from the `accept.py` file gave me issues at various times.
+I never really figured out the issue/how to fix without just continuing to re-run this simulation file until it worked (but it always worked eventually).

 **Arguments**

+`python rcv-simulation.py [location] [BIAS] [INDEX] [MAG_LIST]`

 * location - state you're simulating RCV elections on
 * BIAS - the type of chain you're running RCV on (neutral or tilted)
 * INDEX - index of the plan within the ensemble you're running a simulation on